 - When the ball is out or a goal is scored, the player restarting the game must do it from their goal regardless of where the ball went out.

 - Each matchup lasts 5 minutes.

 - When the time is over, one of the players moves to the next zone to match up with a different player.
-For example, in the picture above, the players in red move to the next zone to their right.
-The player on the last zone on the right, moves to the first zone on the left.
+For example, in the picture above, the red players move to the next zone to their right.
+The player on the last zone on the right moves to the first zone on the left.